 The Election District Subthemes have complete coverage for the districts required for elections within the Montana Secretary of State’s Office Election System.
 But, there are districts in counties that are not mapped, such as irrigation and water districts.

 Errors of omission and commission exist for boundaries and attributes.
-For example, the incorporated places subtheme may be missing annexations, boundaries may have been mapped incorrectly or attributes values may be incorrect.
+For example, the incorporated places subtheme may be missing annexations, boundaries may have been mapped incorrectly, or attributes values may be incorrect.

 Goals 4 and 6 relate to this measure.